mainakpal08/Approximate-Pi/README.md

 # :zap: Approximating Pi

-There are a couple different ways of estimating π.Today I will approximate the value of π using the concepts stated below : s
+There are a couple different ways of estimating π.Today I will approximate the value of π using the concepts stated below :

 ## :zap: Step 1:
 I will draw a circle of radious r and a square of side length 2r as shown below-->